JVanBurenIV/JVB-CCNA-Networking-Labs/README.md

 - NTP *(Coming Soon)*

 ## Future Labs
 The goal is to eventually cover **all configuration and verification topics required for the CCNA exam** as listed and highlighted in the [official exam outline PDF](./200-301-CCNA-v1-1.pdf).
-The remaining nessicary labs are listed below:
+The remaining necessary labs are listed below:

 - Basic Device Security
 - VLANs (Part 2, Multilayer Switching)